SAP-samples/ui5-typescript-helloworld/README.md

 ## Limitations

 - At this time, the used eslint rules are not verified to be optimal or to be in sync with UI5 recommendations.
+- In the future there might be further improvements to how tests are written and configured.

 ## Known Issues